 Various lighting options

 Checking your DJ’s sound capabilities can help you determine if they have the appropriate equipment to provide your visitors with an outstanding experience.
-You may assure additional customisation for your wedding by looking into your DJ’s sound and lighting capabilities.
+You may assure additional customization for your wedding by looking into your DJ’s sound and lighting capabilities.

 You should also be aware of how the greatest wedding DJs prepare for their events.
 You can then ask prospective DJs about their preparation method during interviews once you’ve grasped this.
 Gathering this information will enable you to distinguish between wedding DJs who spend all of their time and abilities to their trade and those who treat it as a hobby.